triankl3/triankl3.github.io/content/projects/test-post/index.md

 # First chapter title

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+There might be other markdown elements which are *technically supported*, but are not here.
+This means the blog is not accounting for them and you should avoid using them with this theme.
+There are a bunch of shortcodes which can be used to create interesting layouts in your blogpost, use them wisely.
 This is a paragraph.

-# Heading level 1
+# Heading level one
-## Heading level 2
+## Heading level two
-### Heading level 3
+### Heading level three
-#### Heading level 4
+#### Heading level four
-##### Heading level 5
+##### Heading level five
-###### Heading level 6
+###### Heading level six

-To create lines with breaks simply add leave two spaces after a line.
+To create lines with breaks simply leave two spaces after a line.
-We love using **bold** text sometimes.
+We **love using bold** text sometimes.
 Using *italic* is also really interesting.
-But both are ***amazing***!
+But together they are ***fabulous***!
 ~~The world is flat.~~ We now know that the world is round.

 > Jerry can be a jerk sometimes, Dorothy says after following him around for 5 minutes.